Climate change

 Green investments are expected to make up about 24% of the City's total investments over the next 5 years.
 These investments include making open spaces, improving pedestrian paths, creating priority bus routes, renovating waste containers, and more.

-Climate Change Tool Kit
+Climate Change Knowledge Hub

 Climate change is one of the biggest issues of our time, but the effects of climate change can affect people differently depending on their social status.
-Here is a map of the gender and equality perspectives to take into account when working towards becoming a carbon neutral society.
+Here is a mapping of the gender and equality perspectives to take into account when working towards becoming a carbon neutral society.